 Exposure may also happen in the treatment of woods with preservatives, treating of livestock and hull boats.
 Because of the various modes of application, pesticides remain in the environment and are, for instance, found in our foods that put the lives of people in danger.

-Pesticides, therefore, can result in dangerous and deadly consequences even after one sole consumption, breathing or contact with the skin.
+Pesticides, therefore, can result in dangerous and deadly consequences even after one sole consumption, breathing, or contact with the skin.
 There are even symptoms that can manifest shortly after coming into contact with the chemicals.

 Some of the symptoms may be in the form of:

-- Coughing, sore throat and irritation in the respiratory tract.
+- Coughing, sore throat, and irritation in the respiratory tract.

 - Irritation in the eyes and skin.

-- Feelings of nausea, queasiness, and diarrhoea
+- Feelings of nausea, queasiness, and diarrhea

 - Losing consciousness and headaches